Main content of the website

 Click on this link Homeowners Affordability Tax Credit:

-2025 HOMEOWNERS AFFORABILITY TAX CREDIT (HATC)
+2026 HOMEOWNERS AFFORABILITY TAX CREDIT (HATC)

-The province of Manitoba introduced the New Homeowners Affordability Tax Credit (HATC) starting 2025, replacing the previous Education Property Tax Credit (EPTC) and School Tax Rebate programs.
-This is completely a Provincial initiative and the RM of Prairie Lakes will continue to ensure residents receive accurate information about this transition.
+The province of Manitoba introduced the New Homeowners Affordability Tax Credit (HATC) starting 2026, replacing the previous Education Property Tax Credit (EPTC) and School Tax Rebate programs.
+This is completely a Provincial initiative, and the RM of Prairie Lakes will continue to ensure residents receive accurate information about this transition.
 Since the changes were made by the Government of Manitoba , we will continue to share information as it becomes available to us in order to help our residents receive the credit they are entitled to.

 The RM of Prairie Lakes remains committed to supporting our residents through this transition and will share updates as they become available from the Province of Manitoba.